Tandoori Chicken Burgers

 - Red onion & tomato slices: I love the sharp flavour that thin slices of red onion add to a burger.
 If you aren’t a fan of eating raw onion, place the onion slices on the grill for a few minutes to tone down their strong flavour.

 - Lettuce bun: I might be bias, but personally I LOVE a lettuce wrapped burger.
-The lettuce adds a great freshness to the burger while also lightening things up (meaning you won’t get that heavy post meal feeling you often get with a traditional burger with a bun).
+The lettuce adds a great freshness to these Whole30 chicken burgers while also lightening things up (meaning you won’t get that heavy post meal feeling you often get with a traditional burger with a bun).

 Here are a few other burger recipes that you might enjoy: